zain-b/Gigg/README.md

 ![](report-images/create-story.gif)

 ---
-- Search via API (the client will use an API search for text fields if online, otherwise it will use its own offline search).
+- Search via API (the client will use an API search for text fields if online, otherwise it will use its own offline search client-side).
 See

   - [search api](server/api/search/search.controller.js)